threatworx/twigs/README.rst

   --assetid ASSETID     A unique ID to be assigned to the discovered asset --assetname ASSETNAME
-                        A name/label to be assigned to the discovered asset
+                        A name/label to be assigned to the discovered asset --secrets_scan        Perform a scan to look for secrets in the code --disable_entropy     Do not identify entropy based secrets --regex_rules_file REGEX_RULES_FILE
+                        Path to JSON file specifying regex rules --check_common_passwords
+                        Look for top common passwords.
+  --include_patterns INCLUDE_PATTERNS
+                        Specify patterns which indicate files to be included in the secrets scan.
+Separate multiple patterns with comma.
+  --include_patterns_file INCLUDE_PATTERNS_FILE
+                        Specify file containing include patterns which indicate files to be included in the secrets scan.
+One pattern per line in file.
+  --exclude_patterns EXCLUDE_PATTERNS
+                        Specify patterns which indicate files to be excluded in the secrets scan.
+Separate multiple patterns with comma.
+  --exclude_patterns_file EXCLUDE_PATTERNS_FILE
+                        Specify file containing exclude patterns which indicate files to be excluded in the secrets scan.
+One pattern per line in file.
+  --mask_secret         Mask identified secret before storing for reference in ThreatWatch.
+  --no_code             Disable storing code for reference in ThreatWatch.

 Mode: servicenow
 $ python twigs.py servicenow --help